 Jose Guzman is the Makerspace Research Assistant at KMDI-Semaphore and Master’s of Information student at the University of Toronto.
 He is a published author and sports journalist.
 His interests academically and professionally focus on health and wellness technologies for those with physical disabilities.

-Ammar ElAmir is a Student Communications Assistant at KMDI-Semaphore and Masters of Information student at the University of Toronto concentrating in User Experience Design.
+Ammar ElAmir is the Student Communications Assistant at KMDI-Semaphore.
+Ammar is a Masters of Information student at the University of Toronto concentrating in User Experience Design.

 Semaphore Phd Students